battreesyia/LAB11/README.md

 The program contains the following functions. readData
-/*This function receives the studWeight and studHeight arrays from the main functions. it read the weight and height for all of hte students and stored them in the studWeight and studHeight arrays respectively.*/ calBMI
+This function receives the studWeight and studHeight arrays from the main functions. it read the weight and height for all of hte students and stored them in the studWeight and studHeight arrays respectively. calBMI
-/*This function receives one element of the studWeight and studHeight arrays. it calculate the BMI of each student based on her/his weight and height and then store the BMI in the studBMI array.*/ display
+This function receives one element of the studWeight and studHeight arrays. it calculate the BMI of each student based on her/his weight and height and then store the BMI in the studBMI array. display
-//This function displays the BMI of the students.
+This function displays the BMI of the students.